FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: Additional Method Details

 \subsection{Detailed Balance}

-The space of valid rate matrices extends beyond the original formulation of \cref{eq:dfm_conditioned_rate}; thus, alternative constructions can still satisfy the Kolmogorov equation. \citet{dfm_1} show that if a matrix $R^{DB}_t$ fulfils the detialed-balance identity:
+The space of valid rate matrices extends beyond the original formulation of \cref{eq:dfm_conditioned_rate}; thus, alternative constructions can still satisfy the Kolmogorov equation. \citet{dfm_1} show that if a matrix $R^{DB}_t$ fulfils the detailed-balance identity:

 then,

 remains a valid CTMC generator.
 A larger $\eta$ injects extra stochasticity, opening additional state-transition pathways.

 Although several designs are possible, we follow \citet{dfm_1}.
 The only non-zero rates for fragment-type nodes are the transitions between a concrete type $x_1$ and the mask state $M$: